Cleaning Guides

 • Vacuum regularly – dust isn’t easily visible and that’s why there can be a lot of it on your sofa.
 Vacuum at least once a week.
 Bread crumbs and other food particles can scratch the surface of your sofa, especially if it’s leather.
 Remember to check for any coins between the cushions before vacuuming.

 • Avoid direct sunlight – once in a while is fine, but UV rays on a daily basis is a no-no for fine fabric and leather sofas.
-It’s always best to keep the sofa away from sunlight (either place it away from windows or install thick drapes)
+It’s always best to keep the sofa away from sunlight (either place it away from windows or install thick drapes).

-• Don’t sit on the same spot all the time – the more you sit your favourite spot, the more it gets worn out.
+• Don’t sit in the same spot all the time – the more you sit in your favourite spot, the more it gets worn out.
 It also collects more dirt compared to the rest of the sofa.
 Also, flip cushions every once in a while so they get worn evenly on both sides.

 • Cover sofa when not in use – if you travel a lot and nobody else is at home, it’s best to cover the sofa in slipcases so dust and dirt won’t settle into the fibres.

-Need help with cleaning upholstery?
+Need help cleaning the upholstery?

 Fantastic Services is here for you!